Senate approves sweeping defense bill - NewsBreak

 “For the past six years, Congress worked on a bipartisan basis to pass an annual defense authorization act without fail. …With so many priorities to balance, I thank my colleagues for working hard over these last few months, both in committee and off the food, to get NDAA done,” Senate Majority Leader Charles Schumer (D-N.Y.) said.

 The $768.2 million bill provides $740 million for the Department of Defense.
-Both chambers agreed to add $25 million more than what President Biden requested for fiscal year 2022 for the defense budget.IHOP responds after franchisee posts sign blaming Biden for reduced hours
+Both chambers agreed to add $25 million more than what President Biden requested for fiscal year 2022 for the defense budget.GOP governors urge Austin to drop vaccine mandate for National Guard

 It also includes $27.8 million for defense activities in the Department of Energy and another $378 million for other defense-related activities.